kitsonk/web-editor/README.md

 });
 ```

-### FileBar

-Displays an array of tabs which is designed to represent open files.

 ### IconCss

 This widget injects a `<style>` element which contains the CSS which is dynamically generated based on an object structure which defines different icon types.